jayllo-c/tp/docs/DeveloperGuide.md

 **MSS:**

 1. User requests to copy emails of currently displayed persons.
-2. AddressBook copies the emails of currently displayed persons into user's clipboard.
+2. AvengersAssemble copies the emails of currently displayed persons into user's clipboard.
-3. AddressBook notifies the user that emails have been copied.
+3. AvengersAssemble notifies the user that emails have been copied.
 4. User can paste emails when composing emails.

     Use case ends.